abatef/leetcode-tracker/README.md

 Try the live demo of the app here: https://leetcode-tracker-bf05c.web.app

+**Quick Note:** This app is primarily designed for desktop use and is not intended for mobile devices.
+While some pages may be responsive on mobile, others are not.
+Mobile responsiveness is not taken into account anyways.

 ## Getting Started

 To get started, add your Firebase credentials to the following files: